 'There will be challenges,' FPL says of Hurricane Ian

-As Hurricane Ian closes in on the Sunshine State, officials with Florida Power & Light on Tuesday are discussing their latest efforts to reduce power outages throughout the state.
+Florida Power & Light's top official admitted Tuesday there will be extended power outages from Hurricane Ian over the coming days.

-"There will be challenges in the days ahead, to say the least," Eric Silagy, the president and CEO of FPL, said at a news conference.
+"There will be challenges in the days ahead, to say the least," Eric Silagy, the president and CEO of FPL, said at a news conference in West Palm Beach.

 TRACKING THE TROPICS: Hurricane Center | Hurricane Guide